MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-azure-data-factory-to-insights.md

     ![ADF New Linked Service](media/adf-new-linked-service.png)

     Select **Create**.
+Now the pipeline is ready.
+You can go back to the main pipeline view by clicking the pipeline name.

-2. To verify that all of the information is correct, select **Test connection**.
+1. To verify that all of the information is correct, select **Test connection**.
 If everything is set up correctly, it returns a Connection successful response.

    ![ADF Test Connection](media/adf-test-connection.png)